Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Failing on the basics

-One can’t write about Churchills without an understanding of military and political history, yet this book tries.
+One can’t examine the Churchills without an understanding of military and political history, yet this book tries.
 The Purnell analyses repeatedly shows unfamiliarity with facts.
 Young Winston supports Free Trade because “it would keep food prices low” (26).
 He rallies the defense of Antwerp because he “could not resist the call of romantic heroism” (70).
 The 1915 Dardanelles and Gallipoli operations, which so gravely affected Clementine and Winston, are an unfathomable soup.
 For example, we are told the landings at Gallipoli were repulsed because the Turks had ammunition left over from the Dardanelles (73).

 Churchill’s reaction to the 1936 death of Ralph Wigram, his key informant on German rearmament, is “single-minded,” leaving Clementine to comfort “a brave man’s grieving widow” (199).
 Come on!
 Churchill mourned Wigram all his life, forever solicitous toward his wife Ava.
 In 1958 he rang to console her on the death of her second husband, ending by shedding tears for Ralph.